Pure Air – Air Contents Normal to Humans

 Home air pollution occurs from anything that is burned, cooked or heated (except for boiling water).
 Stoves and heaters that produce heat by combustion within the home are especially heavy polluters.
 Wood stoves give off a lot of carbon dioxide, carbon monoxide, tars and other toxic particulates.
 If you can smell anything, you can be sure that the air is being polluted.
-However, some gaseous pollution is odorless.
+A high quality space heater is a must.
+Some gaseous pollution is odorless.
 Combustion within homes is dangerous on two counts.
 Some of the pollution that occurs has just been listed.
 The other count is the partial use of oxygen from inside air.
 Partially deoxygenized air may not furnish our oxygen needs sufficiently.

 Alcoholic drinks give off an effluvia that is unwholesome in the lungs.
 Of course, it is worse to drink alcohol.
 Alcohol, like the mustard oil of onions and allicin of garlic, is not used by the body because it is indigestible.
 The lungs are utilized as one of the avenues of excretion of alcohol.
 This is obvious because you can smell alcohol on the breath of anyone who has partaken of it.
 Breathing alcoholic fumes is not healthful and can occasion ill effects, especially for those subjected to breathing alcohol as in breweries.